Influenza Statistics: What to Know About the Flu

-It’s officially flu season, and we all know how horrible it can be to get the flu.
-The bad thing about the flu is that different viruses cause it.
+The bad thing about the flu is that different influenza viruses change every year, making prevention a dynamic national problem.
 Even if we get one vaccine for the most prevalent one, we could still end up with the flu.

 Influenza statistics by the numbers will tell you everything you need to know including the flu shot, flu virus, and how to stay healthy during flu season.
-Please refer to the CDC for accurate information on COVID-19 or other viruses/illnesses.
+Please refer to the CDC for the most up-to-date and accurate information on current variants, most often prescribed antiviral medication, and steps you should take to avoid serious flu-related complications.

 What is Influenza Virus?

 The influenza virus is actually various viruses that cause what we know of as the flu.
-The flu is a very contagious respiratory illness that infects your nose, throat, and sometimes the lungs.
+The flu is a very contagious respiratory illness that infects your nose, throat, and sometimes the lungs, often causing difficulty breathing, flu cough, chest pain, and other symptoms as listed below.

 - Sore throat